The Quiet War on Bitterness: Why Modern Food Fears Flavor

 The Body That Misses Bitterness

-And slowly, without knowing, we lose resilience.
+And slowly, without knowing or realizing it, we lose resilience.

 The Psychology of Comfort

-Why does modernity fear bitterness so deeply?
+Why do modern companies fear bitterness so much?

-But in this avoidance, we impoverish ourselves.
+But in this avoidance of all things bitter, we are truly impoverishing ourselves.

 Wine, Coffee, Chocolate: The Survivors

-Not all bitterness has been erased.
+Not all bitterness has been erased from the modern era.

-Wine is one such battleground.
+Wine is one of these epic battlegrounds.

-Remove them, and you erase its spine.
+Remove all of the tannins, and you erase its very spine.

 Step into a bar, and you’ll see tiny bottles with labels like Angostura or Peychaud’s.